aqsa27/medical-bot-task/README.md

 This approach keeps the answers grounded in real medical content and avoids the risk of the model making things up.

+Note: The `faiss_index.bin` and `qa_metadata.pkl` files inside the `embeddings/` folder are not included in the repo due to size.
+You can regenerate them by running `build_index.py` .
+You can find the dataset under the `data/` folder.

 ## Project Structure

 Medical-Assistant-Bot-Assignment/